 Louise has over 20 years' experience in LGBTQ+ media including many years as Deputy Editor of DIVA magazine for lesbian and bisexual women where she provided an authoritative editorial voice on LGBTQ+ issues.
 She coordinated delivery of the Pride in Care quality standard before joining Pride UK to lead on communications.

 Beverley is a highly experienced health and social care manager, trainer and assessor with a track record of improving service quality and compliance.
 She delivered training for the national LGBTQ+ charity Opening Doors before joining Pride UK to lead on training design and delivery.

-Jim has managed people, projects and policy in leading LGBTQ+ organisations for over 30 years.
-Having developed the care sector LGBTQ+ quality standard, Pride in Care, Jim became a founding director of Pride UK and now leads for the team on LGBTQ+ inclusive policy development.
+Jim has managed people, projects and policy in leading LGBTQ+ organisations for over 30 years and given evidence on LGBTQ+ inequalities to the UK Government Equalities Committee.
+A founding director of Pride UK, he now leads for the team on LGBTQ+ inclusive policy development.

 James' library research background and detailed knowledge of LGBTQ+ history informs Pride UK's resources for HR professionals.
 He helped design the Pride UK survey on staff attitudes to LGBTQ+ people which he leads on, analysing staff responses and reporting to managers on any recommendations for LGBTQ+ inclusion.